-Disposing of disposing of babies' and young children's poo safely from the house and the environment causes big health risks for Solomon Islanders, especially babies and children.
+Disposing of babies' and young children's poo safely from the house and the environment causes big health risks for Solomon Islanders, especially babies and children.

-A team of researchers from Solomon Islands National University (SINU) visited three villages in Isabel Province between February and March 2020 to learn about how people handle and dispose of baby and child poo, why they do this and what are the different roles of men and women.
+A team of researchers from Solomon Islands National University (SINU) visited two villages in Guadalcanal Province between February 2021 to learn about how people handle and dispose of baby and child poo, why they do this and what are the different roles of men and women.